massclown/HalfSwordTrainerMod/README.md

 A trainer mod for Half Sword demo v0.3 ([Steam release](https://store.steampowered.com/app/2397300/Half_Sword/)).

-It gives you Invulnerability, Super Strength, configurable level of enemy NPCs, and the ability to spawn armour, weapons, NPCs and objects (and despawn them if you made a mistake), setting game speed and more.
+It gives you Invulnerability, Super Strength, configurable level of enemy NPCs, jumping, shooting, and the ability to spawn armour, weapons, NPCs and objects (and despawn them if you made a mistake), setting game speed and more.
 The mod also has a detailed HUD with player stats.

 USE AT YOUR OWN RISK.